 His Warner Creek footage would become a foundation for Cascadia Alive!—a long-running, weekly alternative news program that debuted on community cable in 1996—and an influential, feature-length documentary about the blockade, pickAxe, released in 1999.

 In the following years, Lewis directed an account of local activists' participation in the incendiary 1999 Seattle protests, Breaking the Spell: Anarchists, Eugene, and the WTO, and collaborated on the Academy Award-nominated 2011 documentary, If a Tree Falls: A Story of the Earth Liberation Front.
 He also played a key role in establishing alternative media and community resources like Eugene Copwatch, Cascadia Media Collective and pictureEugene.
-His recent projects include documenting life in Eugene's colorful and eclectic Whiteaker neighborhood, and a video series on efforts to feed the city's houseless population.
+His recent projects include documenting COVID-19's impact on community life in Eugene's eclectic, free-spirited Whiteaker neighborhood, and a video series on efforts to feed the city's houseless population.

 “With all the dramatic conflicts among police, liberals, politicians and the radicals in Eugene during the 1990s, it was ripe for a video producer to try to tell these stories from a radical and different perspective,” Lewis says.
 “That’s what I’ve tried to stay true to over the past 35 years.”